danielpodwysocki/rfidMechanic/README.md

   - MiFare RFID-RC522 reader/writer module for arduino connected same as in the example in arduino/schematic.png

   - A computer with python3 and pyserial (for Windows you need to manually change the serial port, it's not being auto-detected yet).

+Arduino usage:
+If you're using NTAG213 use the theAppRead.ino program found in arduino/ntag213 (not the ones found in arduino dir!).
+Same goes for writing, set the value to be written by changing the buffer[0] (it's marked with a comment).
+I reccommend watching arduino IDE's serial monitor while writing a tag - the proccess can sometimes fail if the tag is placed incorrectly.
+Currently I'm not making enough cards to justify making the process easier.
+I'll add a similar dir with files for NTAG215 soon.

-Connect the arduino using the USB cable to your device.
+Connect the arduino using the USB cable to your device before launching Main.py .

 You need to change the ip address in webMechanic/mechanic.js, otherwise you'll get an error.